Hikikomono/sat_ue-5_bash-scripting/welcome_readme.md

 Date: 27.04.2020

 Purpose of the Program:
-The script prints the name of the current user, his/her bash-version and the current time the script is executed
+The script prints the name of the current user, his/her bash-version and the current date on which the script was executed.

 How is it used?
 Give the script execute rights using "chmod +x welcome"